AI Automation/Technology

 Automate invoice processing by building a Python service that connects email, OCR, and AI models.
 This system reads PDF invoices, extracts line items, and posts them directly into your accounting software.

 The build complexity depends on invoice variety and source systems.
-A firm processing uniform PDF invoices from a single email inbox is a 3-week project.
-A firm handling multiple formats (PDFs, images, Word docs) from various sources requires more complex parsing logic.
+A firm processing uniform PDF invoices from a single email inbox requires a specific scope.
+A firm handling multiple formats (PDFs, images, Word documents) from various sources requires more complex parsing logic and a deeper engagement.

 What Problem Does This Solve?